 Why Is It Worse than Inflation?

 Deflation is worse because interest rates can only be lowered to zero.
 As businesses and people feel less wealthy, they spend less, reducing demand further.
 Prices drop in response, giving businesses less profit.
 Once people expect the price declines, they delay purchases as long as possible.
 They know the longer they wait, the lower the price will be.
 This further decreases demand, causing businesses to slash prices even more.
 It is a vicious, downward spiral.

 Massive deflation helped turn a recession into the Great Depression.
 As unemployment rose, demand for goods and services fell.
 Prices dropped 10% a year.
 As prices fell, companies went out of business.
 More people became unemployed.
 When the dust settled, world trade essentially collapsed.
-The amount of goods and services traded fell 25%, but -- thanks to deflation -- the value of this trade was down 65% (as measured in dollars).
+The amount of goods and services traded fell 25%, but -- thanks to lower prices -- the value of this trade was down 65% (as measured in dollars).

-Massive, widespread deflation is always bad for the economy.
+A massive, widespread drop in prices is always bad for the economy.
 However, deflation is certain asset classes can be good.
 For example, the price of consumer goods, especially computers and electronic equipment, continues to fall.
 This isn't because of lower demand, but from innovation.
 In the case of consumer goods, production has moved to China, where wages are lower.
 This is an innovation in manufacturing, which results in lower prices for many consumer goods.
 In the case of computers, manufacturers find ways to make the components smaller, adding more power for the same price.
 This is technological innovation, and it keeps computer manufacturers competitive.